LockManipulator/Locksport/Safe manipulation/Electronic Dial Magnifier/README.md

 ## Wiring:

-The esp32 ground pin will have 3 connections (charging board, screen, and AS5600 encoder).
-The esp32 5v pin will have 2 connections (on/off switch and screen).
 The wires for the screen and sensor will need to be run through the hole in the bottom of the gripper before soldering.
 Please test your on/off switch to make sure it's off before wiring it up.
 Mine is off when the button is clicked in and on when the button is out.

 Charging board: